chef/chef-web-docs/chef_master/source/resource_apt_package.rst

    Locks the apt package to a specific version.

 ``:nothing``
     .. tag resources_common_actions_nothing

     This resource block does not act unless notified by another resource to take action.
-Once notified, this resource block either runs immediately or is queued up to run at the end of the Chef Client run.
+Once notified, this resource block either runs immediately or is queued up to run at the end of the Chef Infra Client run.

     .. end_tag

 ``:purge``
    Purge a package.
 This action typically removes the configuration files as well as the package.